FreedomIntelligence/LLMFactory/README.md

 # LLMFactory
-A factory to standardize and modularize  training of vertical LLMs
+A factory to standardize and modularize  training of customized LLMs

 # Objective
 End users could train their own large langauge models through **LLMFactory** without coding.
 The only thing users have to do is  to  percisely discribe  their need.